Does getting my child baptised get them into heaven?

 What is a parents responsibility?

-When parents baptise their child, it is their faith in making baptismal vows, to do everything in their power to help their child understand what faith in Jesus is, that is of importance as it is them, along with the church they attend, who enter a covenant for the child.
-It then becomes the journey of how they as role models reveal how to live for Jesus, that allows their child to understand and to choose if they wish to confirm these vows.
+When parents baptise their child, it is their faith in making baptismal vows where they state they will do everything in their power to help their child understand a faith in Jesus, that is important.
+Parents, along with the church they attend, enter a covenant for the child.
+How parents live as role models, and the church members they surround themselves with, reveal how to live for Jesus and teach a child to do the same in the hope that one day this child may decide to confirm these vows.

 What if I’m new to Christianity or haven’t attended in a while?